Chart Color Schemes

 Age

-The median age in Holder is 41 years, which is higher than the Australian Capital Territory's average of 35 years and slightly exceeds the national average of 38 years.
-Compared to the Australian Capital Territory average, the 45-54 age cohort is notably over-represented at 14.6% in Holder, while the 25-34 age group is under-represented at 11.5%.
-Post-2021 Census data shows that the 35 to 44 age group has grown from 14.9% to 16.8%, and the 15 to 24 cohort has increased from 10.3% to 11.8%.
-Conversely, the 65 to 74 age group has declined from 10.1% to 8.4%, and the 5 to 14 age group has dropped from 12.6% to 11.3%.
-Population forecasts for Holder indicate significant demographic changes by 2041.
-Leading this shift, the 45 to 54 age group is projected to grow by 16 people, reaching 486 from 419.
-However, both the 15 to 24 and 0 to 4 age groups are expected to see reduced numbers.
+The median age in Holder is 41 years, which is considerably higher than the Australian Capital Territory's average of 35 years.
+This figure modestly exceeds the national average of 38 years.
+Compared to the Australian Capital Territory average, the 45-54 cohort is notably over-represented in Holder at 14.6%, while the 25-34 age group is under-represented at 11.5%.
+Post-2021 Census data shows that the 35 to 44 age group has grown from 14.9% to 16.8% of Holder's population, while the 15 to 24 cohort increased from 10.3% to 11.8%.
+Conversely, the 65 to 74 cohort has declined from 10.1% to 8.4%, and the 5 to 14 age group dropped from 12.6% to 11.3%.
+Population forecasts for Holder indicate substantial demographic changes by 2041.
+Leading this shift, the 45 to 54 group is expected to grow by 16 people, reaching 486 from 419.
+However, both the 15 to 24 and 0 to 4 age groups are projected to see reduced numbers.